VOL. IV - APPENDIX G

 - Nancy Catherine Grimes.
 Born 24 August 1917 at Battle.
 Nancy Catherine Grimes of 14 Glovers Court, Glovers Lane, Bexhill died on 2 November 1984.

 Agnes Caroline Grimes died in 1939 at Branksome, Springfield Road, Bexhill.
-When the register was taken that same year John was living at 4, Hamilton Terrace, Bexhill and was a "jobbing gardener".
+When the register was taken that same year John, now 70, was living at 4, Hamilton Terrace, Bexhill and was a "jobbing gardener".
 Sons Frank and Leslie remained at home.
 In 1942 John was living at Dometo, Mill View Road, Sidley.
 John Grimes died in 1956 in Battle.

 James and Sarah's son Horace Henry Vitler married Ada Clara Beck on 26 November 1905 at St John's, Walthamstow.
 He enlisted in the RAF on 24 July 1918 and his next of kin is wife Ada Clara Vitler.
 In 1939 they are living at 9, Silverdale Road, Walthamstow where Horace is a "Street washer (retired)".
-They had three children remaining at home.
+They had four children in all, of which three were still at home.

 - Horace George Vitler.
 Born 23 January 1907.
 Baptised 31 March 1907 at St John's, Walthamstow.
 In 1939 he was still living with his parents and was as metal store keeper.
 In 1965 he was living at 9, Silverdale Road, Walthamstow with his sister Ivy.
 Horace George Vitler of 9 Silverdale Road, Walthamstow died on 9 November 1969.